annababrych/SQL/README.md

 **Examples of queries using the clause in MySql.
-Used skills :  SELECT, WHERE, OREDR BY, JOINS, CASE, WHERE, SUBQUERIES, DATA, GROUP BY**<br>The database is from the training program.
+Used skills :  SELECT, WHERE, OREDR BY, JOINS, CASE, WHERE, SUBQUERIES, DATA, GROUP BY.**<br>
+<i>The database is from the training program.</i>